Week-by-week guide to pregnancy

 It's usually fine to go over by a week or so without any extra risks.
-However about 10 or 12 days after your due date, your placenta starts to work less well, and your chance of a stillbirth increases.
+However about 10 or 12 days after your due date, there is some evidence to suggest the placenta starts to work less well.
 Your care providers will discuss the best ways forward with you, which could involve extra monitoring or induction.

-For many women, it does the trick, and labour starts within 24-48 hours.
+Labour may then start within 24 to 48 hours.
 However you may need a couple of sweeps to get going, and it doesn't work for everyone.

 Around 1 in 5 births are induced, which means that drugs are used to get the labour going.

-You might be offered a membrane sweep to start with - this can feel uncomfortable, but it doesn't harm you or the baby.
+You might be offered a membrane sweep first - this can feel uncomfortable, but it doesn't harm you or the baby.